 - Maintenance is deficient because of lesser mechanical parts.
 Therefore, it adds to the economy of your traveling expenses.

-- Trailers are flexible when it comes to sizes.
+- Trailers are flexible in size.
 Regardless of how large or small your family is, you can find an accommodating vehicle.

-- They are licensed vehicles, which means you need a parking space to keep them legally.
+- They are licensed vehicles, so you need a parking space to keep them legally.

 - Because they are not motorized, they need a carrier all the time.